abedi81/abedi81/README.md

 - A/B testing and experimental design
 - Difference-in-Differences, Synthetic Control, and RDD

- *Focus: understanding cause-and-effect relationships in real-world data*
+ *Focus: understanding causal relationships in real-world data*

 ---